Skip to content

 Just like other no-code apps, you can download Chant easily from both the Apple App Store as well as the Google Play Store, making it easily accessible for everybody.

-No-Code Example 10: Blaze Stack – Fire department App
+No-code example 10: Blaze Stack - Fire department app

 Blazestack is a fire investigation platform that allows users to log, document, and report fire investigations.
 Whether it’s a big state agency, a small local fire department, or somewhere in between; the interface helps create a more thorough fire scene investigation and generates reports faster.